oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 <details><summary><b>Upload denied error?</b></summary>

 If during the docker push stage you get image upload denied errors then it means that you do not have the right policies set for your groups in your tenancy.
 This can happen in existing tenancies if you are not an admin or been given rights via a policy.
-(In a trial tenancy you are usually the admin with all rights so it's not generally an issue there.)
+(In a trial tenancy you are usually the admin with all rights so it's not generally an issue there).
 You will need to ask your tenancy admin to add you to a group which has rights to create repos in your OCIR instance and upload them.
 See the [Policies to control repository access](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registrypolicyrepoaccess.htm) document.

 ---